 Data for educational attainment included adult residents aged 25 and older in the Commonwealth of Kentucky.
 Data are presented for both people with and without disabilities for reference.
 In total, 21.3% of Kentuckians with disabilities have less than a high school education, compared with 8.9% of Kentucky residents who do not have disability (+12.4% gap).
 Similarly, 38.4% of those with disabilities have only a high school diploma or equivalent versus 30.7% of those without disabilities (+7.7% gap).
 Just over a quarter of both Kentuckians with disabilities (26.7%) and those without disabilities (28.5%) have an associate degree or some college (26.7%; -1.8% gap).
-Next, only 8.4% of Kentuckians with disabilities have earned a four-year college degree, while 18.8% of those without disabilities have earned a four-year college degree (-10.4% gap).
-Finally, 5.2% of Kentuckians with disabilities had earned a credential beyond a four-year degree compared to 13.1% of those without disabilities (-7.9% gap).
+Next, only 8.4% of Kentuckians with disabilities have earned a four-year college degree, while 18.8% of those without disabilities have earned a credential beyond a four-year degree compared to 13.1% of those without disabilities (-7.9% gap).